 Of course, the term ‘Black Friday’ has grown to cover what is more or less a week-long period of sales and deals.
 This means that you have an increased opportunity to nurture your audience and send them through their sales process.
 The urgency that Black Friday lends to it may help encourage their decision-making at a faster-than-normal pace, allowing you to encourage more sales and services in less time.

-Whether you’re on the selling or purchasing end of a transaction, Michell Consulting Group is here to help.
-For assistance, give us a call at 305-592-5620.
+Whether you’re on the selling or purchasing end of a transaction, COMPANYNAME is here to help.
+For assistance, give us a call at PHONENUMBER.